branchvincent/arc-reactor/README.md

 ## Getting Started

-If this is your first time using Gitlab, please update your profile to include your at least your first/given name.
+If this is your first time using Gitlab, please update your profile to include at least your first/given name.

 ## Version Control